Kinar-Usha/DNS_server/README.md

 # DNS Server

-The server houses a DNS recursive resolver.
-It is compatible with existing DNS query tool dig.
+The server houses a DNS recursive resolver and it is compatible with dig.

 ### Handles the following types of records.
 1. A